- Cape Peninsula

 Day 8 Graaf-Reinet - Knysna

-Perhaps enjoy a stroll in the park before your journey continues to the locally rated 4-star Premier Moorings Hotel where you will stay for the next two nights.
+Perhaps enjoy a stroll in the park before your journey continues to the 4-star Premier Moorings Hotel (4Q) where you will stay for the next two nights.
 The hotel is situated amid indigenous woodland gardens on the secluded banks of the Knysna Lagoon, three kilometres from the town centre.
 Facilities include a restaurant, cocktail bar/lounge, outdoor swimming pool with poolside bar and internet access (extra charge).
 Each bedroom is air conditioned and has a television, telephone, tea and coffee-making facilities, minibar, hairdryer and safe.
-B, D
+B, L, D

 Day 9 Knysna